microsoft/nutter/README.md

 ### Nutter Fixture

 The Nutter Runner is simply a base Python class, NutterFixture, that test fixtures implement.
-The runner is installed as a library on the Databricks cluster.
+The runner runtime is a module you can use once you install Nutter on the Databricks cluster.
 The NutterFixture base class can then be imported in a test notebook and implemented by a test fixture:

 ``` Python
 from runtime.nutterfixture import NutterFixture, tag